Q. Do applicants need to have earned a master’s degree?

 A. The number varies from year to year.

-A. The MPS program does not have a minimum GRE requirement.
+A. The MPS program does not require GRE scores.
+Submission of GRE scores is optional for applicants.

 Q. What TOEFL score does the program require?